pravega/pravega-operator/doc/operator-upgrade.md

 The Conversion Webhook is part of Pravega Operator code (_starting 0.5.0-rc1_) and it does the following:

   a.
-Converts a Pravega CR `v1alpha1 `Object to `v1beta1 `Object by copying all values in the Pravega Spec for Controller, SegmentStore, Tier2 (LongTermStorage) etc...
+Converts a Pravega CR `v1alpha1 `Object to `v1beta1 `Object by copying all values in the Pravega Spec for Controller, SegmentStore, Tier2 (LongTermStorage) etc.

   b.
 Creates a new Bookkeeper CR object based on the Bookkeeper [CRD](https://github.com/pravega/bookkeeper-operator/blob/master/deploy/crds/crd.yaml) and populates it with values from the Bookkeeper Spec in Pravega CR Object `v1alpha1`.
 The name & namespace of this object is as that of Pravega CR object.

   c.
 Sets owner/controller reference of all Bookkeeper objects _[STS, ConfigMap, PVCs, PDB & Headless Service]_ to the new _Bookkeeper CR Object_ and removes references to the _Pravega CR Object_.
 With this, all existing Bookkeeper artifacts are migrated to Bookkeeper CR from Pravega CR.
 The Bookkeeper CR object so created, should be managed by a Bookkeeper Operator.

   d.
 Sets owner references of all Pravega Cluster objects [_Controller Deployment, Services, Config Maps, SegmentStore STS, Services, Config Maps etc..._] to APIVersion "pravega.pravega.io/v1beta1" from earlier "pravega.pravega.io/v1alpha1".
 This makes sure on deletion of Pravega CR Object, all these artifacts are also deleted